equinor/radix-github-actions/README.md

 - There is a Radix config file in the repository that it can use as input (--from-config in radix-cli is set as argument on the action)
 - There is a defined environment variable set `APP_SERVICE_ACCOUNT_TOKEN`, with the token of the service account provided to administer the application
+- The service account token will only have access to single application in a single cluster/context, and will be provided in the Radix web console

 Examples: